Skip to content

 • Commands on an unattached, directly constructed effector raise RuntimeError.

-• Typed robot accessors raise TypeError when the port has the wrong effector.
+• Typed robot accessors raise TypeError when the port has the wrong effector type.
+For example, robot.thruster("M1") raises TypeError if port M1 is configured as a Servo.